NUbots/NUbots/module/tools/ExtrinsicsCalibration/README.md

 The module assumes the robot is placed at the **centre of the field, looking straight toward the goal**, and that the **field type is known** (lab or RoboCup field) via the `FieldDescription`.
 Because the field dimensions are known, the ground-truth positions of the field landmarks (X, L and T intersections) are known to a high degree of accuracy.

-Once running, the robot **stands itself up and automatically sweeps its head** through a configured yaw/pitch grid (see `scan_positions`), so the field landmarks are seen across the whole image without any manual input.
+Once running, the robot **stands itself up and automatically sweeps its head** through a yaw/pitch grid, so the field landmarks are seen across the whole image without any manual input.
+The sweep is delegated to the `PlanLook` provider (the module emits a `LookAround` task); the grid is configured per-role in `config/bin/extrinsicscalibration/PlanLook.yaml` so it does not affect the shared soccer ball-search sweep.
 Samples are gathered only once the head has moved far enough since the last capture, spreading them across distinct viewpoints.

 **Field dimensions MUST be measured first and the necessary values must be updated in FieldDescription.yaml before running this binary.**